 One of our providers, Dr. Trudie Goers, is board-certified in general surgery and specializes in minimally invasive gastrointestinal repair.
 If you need treatment for GERD or acid reflux, Dr. Goers would be happy to meet with you.

-To learn more about GERD and the surgical procedures we offer, visit the Virtual GERD Center here on our website.
+To learn more about GERD, acid reflux treatment, GERD surgery, and acid reflux surgery in Nashville, visit the Virtual GERD Center here on our website.

 You don’t have to live with acid reflux forever.
 The providers at The Surgical Clinics of Middle Tennessee are here to help you get the care that you need.
 Visit one of our many locations across the Greater Nashville Area, including Mt Juliet, Downtown, Franklin, Cool Springs, Hermitage, as well as Columbia, Gallatin, Murfreesboro, and Smyrna.